CEDARScript/cedarscript-grammar/README.md

 The **Architect** (_LLM_) conserves valuable resources (_tokens_) by focusing on strategic decisions rather than character- or line-level editing tasks.

-### Audio overview
+### Audio overview / Podcasts
-There are a few audio discussions you can listen to:
+There are a few podcasts discussing CEDARScript you can listen to:
 1. [Aider and the CEDARScript Advantage](https://open.spotify.com/episode/44ojEcwqFDujny82kibKK9?si=DTx_vMfxTpaAtjZULdVFMA) (~18 minutes)
 1. [AI coding assistants and the Magical Librarian](https://open.spotify.com/show/4JAc8gphNlUspLV0XxjhQB)
 2. [CEDARScript's _TurboKognition_ and _GanzPunktGenau_ editing](https://open.spotify.com/episode/79xCOfrvMZJPenLdKJiNZj?si=Mo2ofU_lRYKwxRZoCPJn6Q)